 It pays to plan ahead: The days of scoring deals on last-minute flights are long gone.

 These days, airlines know who is buying flights just before departure, and they make these business travelers and can’t-miss-it flyers pay dearly for it.
 Coupled with rising airfare lately, purchasing plane tickets just a few days (or even weeks) before departure can mean paying hundreds – if not thousands – of dollars.
-That's why we always encourage travelers to buy flights at least 30-45 days in advance.
+That's why we always encourage travelers to book their flights at least 30 to 45 days in advance.

 But that's not always possible.
 Whether it's an unexpected schedule change, a death in the family or something else, sometimes booking a last-minute flight is unavoidable.
 Here's how to do it without breaking the bank.

 Here are a few quick tips to find the cheapest flight you can when life happens.

 Book Your Flights as Soon As You Can

 But when you find out you need to hop on a plane on short notice, don't wait.
 Booking your flight as soon as you can nail down your plans may save you from paying even more days down the line.
 Within three or four weeks of departure, flight prices will likely only increase as your flight draws closer.
 Waiting for prices to drop again is a losing game.

 When time is short, it never pays to wait to book a flight.
 Odds are, that high price you see for a last-minute flight isn't going to decrease.
 Book it ASAP.

 Just as with your normal travel planning, you should always start your searches in the exact same place: Google Flights.

 Google Flights will show you an array of options for the best airlines, itineraries, and prices without having to price-check multiple airfare sources.
 Plus, Google has a feature that will even show you if adjusting your schedule by just a day or two can drop your costs.